 Despite being 130 voices strong the Rhos choir was still regarded as the north Wales David’s to the Goliath’s of south Wales.

 Four hundred Rhos people travelled to cheer their choir to an emphatic victory.
-This became a habit for the choir and Colin Jones.

 After leaving Rhos MVC in 1987 Colin was very much in demand as a guest conductor and accompanist.
 Eminent soloists such as Sir Geraint Evans, Stuart Burrows and Bryn Terfel sought his services.